VichonWaR/github-slideshow/_posts/0000-01-02-VichonWaR.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "This will be the new updated second page!"
 ---
 This time I will Build things the right way
 Use the left arrow to go back!